cjc7373/ansible/README.md

 - Could cloudflare be automated? - Sure it can!
 Use `community.general.cloudflare_dns`.
 - For now, the configs management is divided to two parts, my own pc and my VPS.
 However, I believe they can be merged into one..
 - Find some motd scripts, like: https://github.com/yboetz/motd/blob/master/50-fail2ban-status
+- Upgrade strategy.
+For now upgrade is executed manually with `pacman -Syu` and `reboot`.

 ## Some specific Apps
 ### Syncthing